osposweb/osposweb.github.io/OSPOS-development-index.md

 ### 2 - Unofficially or unsupported

-Can run inclusive better, but currently there's some issues on this.
+Can be setup at will, but currently has no support from the project.

 For lighttpd and MAriaDB: